VT-251: The Fall Covered Bridge Edition

-On October 28, 2023 we drove in search of covered bridges in northern Verm0nt, not far from the Canadian border.
-Enosburg Falls (an unofficial town), Montgomery, and Belvidere are three towns which yielded 8 covered bridges in less than a half-day of exploration.
+On October 28, 2023 there was a search of covered bridges in northern Verm0nt, not far from the Canadian border.
+ENOSBURG, MONTGOMERY, and BELVIDERE are three towns which yielded 8 covered bridges in less than a half-day of exploration.
 (There would have been 9, but one of the covered bridges is apparently garaged and being repaired at the moment).
-And, it being halloween weekend, we saw all sorts of fun decorations.
+And, it being Halloween weekend, we saw all sorts of fun decorations.

-Enosburg Falls (the village we found when looking for the official town of Enosburg, which we never found but I'm counting anyway) is a lively small town in Vermont.
+Enosburg Falls (the village found when looking for the official town of Enosburg) is a lively small town in Vermont.
 It has under 1500 residents (as of 2020), a town green where there was a Halloween parade in progress, several eateries (we tested Bumblebee Bistro, where I would return), several stores, and an opera house built in 1892 which is still hosting shows/ acting as a town meeting space.
-The village has a Bridge of Flowers & Light which I'm assuming is lit at night, as well as a fairly bustling Main Street.
-This was all a pleasant surprise, as we went there is search of Hopkins Covered Bridge, our first bridge of the day, and didn't think there would be much to Enosburg Falls.
-Happily, we were wrong.
+The village has a Bridge of Flowers & Light which I'm assuming is lit at night, as well as a bustling Main Street and fairly impressive sculpture park.
+As the primary goal for this town was to see Hopkins Covered Bridge, it was a pleasant surprise to come upon a little gem worthy of a re-visit!

 Montgomery takes great pride in its 6 covered bridges, and is, in fact, known as Vermont's Covered Bridge Capital.
 It also happens to be the town with the most covered bridges in the country!
-Montgomery is the town closest to the ski resort Jay Peak, and like many small towns near resorts, it is really cute and alive: lots of pride flags, well maintained homes, inns, shops, etc. And it also has all those bridges:
+On top of all that, Montgomery is the town closest to the ski resort Jay Peak, and like many small towns near resorts, it is really cute and alive: lots of pride flags, well maintained homes, inns, shops, etc. Here are its bridges:

 Longley Bridge (1863)